Movie reviews I’ve written for movies released theatrically in 1991, when I turned 10.

 Very weird lesser Allen.
 The title is very similar to Resnais’ amazing documentary, which makes the whole thing even weirder.

-Riley’s judgements of Disney films he watched as a tween or teen are not to be trusted.
+Riley’s judgments of Disney films he watched as a tween or teen are not to be trusted.

 Unnecessary and frankly bizarre remake.